 Using optically stimulated luminescence dating techniques, an international team of researchers excavating the Ga-Mohana Hill North rock shelter at the edge of South Africa’s Kalahari Desert placed the 22-piece collection of calcite crystals as having been brought to the location 105,000 years ago.

 “There’s no geological reason for those crystals to be there and yet there’s 22 of them,” explains study co-author Benjamin Collins, a researcher with the University of Manitoba’s Department of Anthropology.
 “So that is a pretty good indicator that past people, 105,000 years ago, were bringing these crystals to the site,” Collins continues.
 “The big question is, why were people bringing calcite crystals here?
 They serve no technological function and would not help with survival, yet they had some sort of importance, so this symbolism suggests culture.
 It is an indicator of complex thinking.
 It really changes how we view the story of human evolution.”

-The symbolic importance that may have been placed on these crystals by the people at that time contributes an added layer of incredulity, considering that the Ga-Mohana Hill North Rock shelter is still considered a sacred site to this day, over one hundred millennia later.
+The symbolic importance that may have been placed on these crystals by whoever collected them has an added layer of remarkability, considering that the Ga-Mohana Hill North Rock shelter is still considered a sacred site to this day, over 100 millennia later.
 The site is considered to be part of a network of sites associated with the Nnoga ya metsi (Great Water Snake), a mercurial shape-shifting entity.
 But the far-inland location of this collection of crystals—roughly 670 kilometers (416 miles) from the nearest coast—is also causing researchers to reconsider our assumptions regarding where human culture originated.

 The majority of symbolic artifacts, dating from about the same time, have been discovered at coastal sites in South Africa, leading researchers to believe that the genesis of human culture started with people living by the sea.